Heat the oven to 425°F and adjust an oven rack to the middle. Line two half sheet pans with parchment paper.

 Place the water, butter, and salt in a 3-quart saucier or saucepan, set over high heat, and bring to a boil.
 As soon as it boils, add all of the flour at once and stir with a wooden spoon until the mixture starts to come together, about 1 minute.
 Decrease the heat to low and continue stirring until the mixture forms a ball and is no longer sticky, 3 to 4 minutes.

-Add the Gruyère and cheddar and continue to beat just until combined, about 15 seconds.
+Add the cheese and pepper mixture and continue to beat just until combined, about 15 seconds.

 Transfer to a piping bag fitted with a plastic coupler and a round tip.
 Pipe a little of the mixture into the four corners under the parchment paper to hold it in place on the sheet pans.